LarWong/Casa-de-Java/README.md

 2. In order to run the game, you must have Processing installed.
 It is recommended that you have Processing 3.
 You may find the download files [here](https://processing.org/download/).
 3. Once everything is installed, run Processing and open `BTD.pde`.
 The game will immediately begin from there.

+## Bugs
+1. Player's weapon objects can overlap.
+2. If two freezers are two clsoe together, the second freezer's effect does not register.